-- I. THE TRIAL COURT ERRED IN HOLDING THAT COVENANTS 2 THROUGH 10 OF THE PROTECTIVE COVENANTS ARE NULL AND VOID WITH RESPECT TO THE SUBJECT PROPERTY. - A. The Exceptions Of N.C.Gen.Stat. § 47B-3 (13) Apply To Each of the Protective Covenants At Issue Because All Collectively Establish A Residential Use.
+- I. THE TRIAL COURT ERRED IN HOLDING THAT ALL BUT ONE OF THE PROTECTIVE COVENANTS ARE NULL AND VOID WITH RESPECT TO THE SUBJECT PROPERTY. - A. The Exceptions Of N.C.Gen.Stat. § 47B-3 (13) Apply To Each of the Protective Covenants At Issue Because All Collectively Establish A Residential Use.

-The Order erroneously concludes that the Reardon Property is subject to the Covenants only insofar as the Reardon Property "shall be used for residential purposes only and not otherwise,' and that the property is not subject to any of the remaining restrictive covenants contained in this deed."
-(R p 1491) This holding effectively strikes Covenants 2 through 10 as the same are purportedly not excepted from the provisions of N.C.Gen.Stat. § 47B-3 (13); however, this statute provides that certain interests are excepted from the Act's operation.
+Appellee will contend that because the Covenants do not appear in the 30-year chain of title, the Act may be used to invalidate all such covenants not specifically restricting the Property to "residential use only."
+This position misconstrues the exceptions to the Act.
+Indeed, the Order erroneously concludes that "[b]y reason of the Marketable Title Act, all covenants and restrictions in the Restrictive Covenants are void and of no effect upon the Subject Property other than the Residential Restriction limiting the Subject Real Property to residential use."
+(R p 94) (emphasis added) This holding effectively strikes all other Covenants, including the minimum lot size and residential building requirement, as the same are purportedly not excepted from the provisions of N.C.Gen.Stat. § 47B-3 (13); however, this statute provides that certain interests are excepted from the Act's operation.
 Specifically, N.C.Gen.Stat. § 47B-3 (13) provides that the Act shall not affect or extinguish the following rights: